 To improve positional accuracy, several users have opted for external high-precision GPS/GNSS receivers that connect to smartphones or tablets via Bluetooth.
 While this setup is slightly more complex, it offers greater flexibility: you can pair it with various mobile devices and upgrade components as needed.
 It's also a more future-proof solution for long-term use.

-There are many external receiver models available, but we’ve received particularly positive feedback about the following:
+There are many external receiver models available, but here are a few that is used by the community:

 - Juniper Systems: Geode